Harrell ties career high with 34 as Clippers rout Pelicans

+LOS ANGELES (AP) — Doc Rivers has seen the Los Angeles Clippers roster undergo many changes over the past 15 months.
+Montrezl Harrell has remained one of the few constants.

-LOS ANGELES (AP) — Montrezl Harrell tied a career-high with 34 points and grabbed 12 rebounds, Kawhi Leonard added 26 and the Los Angeles Clippers beat the New Orleans Pelicans 134-109 Sunday night for their fifth straight win.
+Harrell showed again on Sunday night that he shouldn’t be overlooked despite the additions of Kawhi Leonard and Paul George.
+The fifth-year forward tied a career high with 34 points as the Clippers beat the New Orleans Pelicans 134-109 for their fifth straight win.

-This is the fourth time this season Harrell has led the Clippers in scoring.
-The fourth-year forward also scored 34 in a win over Milwaukee on Nov.
-6. Lou Williams added 19 points and Paul George had 18.
-The Clippers had 16 3-pointers with George making six.
+‘They are starting to see Montrez is good.
+He can score a lot of different ways and it seems like each year he is adding more to his game,” Rivers said.
+“He went left a couple times tonight when the scouting report is to not have him go right.”

+It is the fifth 30-point game of Harrell’s career and the second time he has scored 34 this season (the other was Nov.
+6 against Milwaukee).
+He was 13 of 18 from the field and grabbed 12 rebounds as he led the Clippers in scoring for the fourth time this season.

 Most Read Stories